Heart Healthy Diet

 - Canned or dry mixes for cakes, soups, sauces, or gravies

-- Exercise regularly to help you maintain a healthy weight and improve your blood pressure and cholesterol levels.
-Ask your caregiver about the best exercise plan for you.
-Do not start an exercise program without asking your caregiver.
+- Exercise regularly.
+Exercise can help you maintain a healthy weight and improve your blood pressure and cholesterol levels.
+Regular exercise can also decrease your risk for heart problems.
+Ask your provider about the best exercise plan for you.
+Do not start an exercise program without asking your provider.